 Thanks for visiting Free Tours by Foot New York!

-This post covers things to do with kids in NYC, including a top 10 list, free things to do, a section on museums and attractions as well as nighttime activities sightseeing tours.
+This post covers things to do with kids in NYC, including free and cheap things to do, museums, attractions as well as nighttime activities, updated for 2020.

 The following section will cover the best ideas for things to do with your kids in New York City.
 We will also make note if any activity is either free or if it can be done at night.

 You’ll also find several family-friendly activities on our list of the top things to do in NYC.